harveyramer/harvey-ramer-blog/src/pages/blog/2020-01-16-how-to-quickly-deploy-an-angular-application-with-aws-cdk.md

 description: >-
   Amazon's Cloud Development Kit (CDK) has taken much of the pain out of deploying resources to the AWS cloud.
-After hearing about it at re:Invent 2019, I decided to experiment with the CDK using my language of choice, TypeScript.
+After hearing about it at re:Invent 2019, I decided to experiment with the CDK using TypeScript.
 featuredpost: false
 featuredimage: /img/img_0675.jpg
 tags: